Adding depth to walls at home

 A tip for you would be to get a large sample and pin it to the wall until you are sure.

-A few selection of textured fabric to walls
+A few selection of fabrics.

 Below are some examples of interesting fabrics.
+Some are plain textiles and other have a pattern too.

-Fabric walls in modern interiors
+Textured fabric walls in modern interiors

 The next two images are walls in a cotton fabric with an interesting pattern.
 It is the weave that makes it stand out.
 The fabric is a damask weave making a large marble effect, giving depth to the fabric.
 This installation is in a large master bedroom, and the work is still in progress.
 Other damask fabric has shown after these two.